History of Park Ridge Country Club

 The five early tennis courts on Northwest Highway served members for several years but there were no courts on club premises until 1940 when three clay courts were built.
 A major renovation in 2001 brought a fourth court and a Tennis House.
 Paddle tennis was added to the racquet facilities in 2017 with four courts and a Paddle Hut that has become a winter social hub.

-The swimming pool complex was originally introduced to the Club in 1958.
-In 2001, the complex was remodeled, which included a new pool and an expanded sun deck and snack area.
+A swimming pool complex that was first considered in the 1920s became part of the club in 1958.
+It was remodeled in 2001 with a new pool and an extended sun deck and snack area.

 As reflected in our Mission Statement, we plan to continue what our founders began in 1906: